seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Should patch a wall to expel the winter flaw!
 But soft! but soft! aside: here comes the king.

 *Enter Priest, & c. in procession; the Corpse of OPHELIA, LAERTES and Mourners following; KING CLAUDIUS, QUEEN GERTRUDE, their trains, & c*

 The queen, the courtiers: who is this they follow?
 And with such maimed rites?
 This doth betoken
 The corse they follow did with desperate hand
 Fordo its own life: 'twas of some estate.
 Couch we awhile, and mark.

-*Retiring with HORATIO*
+*\[Retiring with HORATIO]*

 **LAERTES**
-What ceremony else?
+What ceremony else? /

 **HAMLET**
-That is Laertes,
+/ That is Laertes,
-A very noble youth: mark.
+A very noble youth: mark. /

 **LAERTES**
-What ceremony else?
+/ What ceremony else?

 **First Priest**
 Her obsequies have been as far enlarged